Porch plants to the rescue for a small front porch that needed a little curb appeal. And a DIY planter idea for good measure!

 Sometimes the simplest updates are the best ones.
 And being as though this porch update only took me an hour to complete, it’s one of the fastest makeovers I’ve ever done too.

-Click through to see how it all came together (and get the tutorial for those DIY terra cotta totem planters in the photo).
+Click through to see how it all came together.
+And get the tutorial for those DIY terra cotta totem planters in the photo.

 I just went to my local plant nursery, picked up the plants I liked, grabbed some potting soil (and a few extra planters – I already had some of them), and was ready to get started.

 Once I arrived at the house, I swept all of the steps to get rid of any dirt, leaves, etc and planned out where I wanted everything to go.

 After deciding on the basic layout (it’s a small space, so there wasn’t a ton of planning involved), I planted everything in the pots and started arranging.
 Easy as can be.

-How to Make Terra Cotta Totem Planters
+How to Make Totem Terracotta Planters

 This idea couldn’t be any easier.
-All you need are 2 terra cotta pots that are the same size and height.
+All you need are 2 terracotta pots that are the same size and height.
 I picked mine up at a local plant nursery, and found that the best option is one that is a bit rounded, like mine, without a top lip.